michelleswem/michelleswem/README.md

 👋 Hi there!
 I'm Michelle Swem

-I'm a meticulous Frontend Developer and content writer with a great passion for building responsive website design.
+I'm a meticulous Frontend Developer and content writer with a great passion for building responsive website.
 A firm believer in using the best practices of writing clean and maintainable codes.

 As a productive frontend Developer, I am dedicated to learning additional technology skills and coding languages.